Opportunity and risk management within DB Group

 Opportunity and risk management within DB Group comprises the systematic identification, assessment and management of opportunities and risks.
 The primary objective of opportunity and risk management is to ensure the long-term future of DB Group.

-The principles of opportunity and risk management are laid down by Group management and implemented on a Group-wide basis.
-Within the framework of our early-warning system, opportunity and risk reports are submitted to the Management Board and the Supervisory Board of DB AG three times a year.
+The principles of opportunity and risk management are laid down by corporate management and implemented on a Group-wide basis.
+Within the framework of our early warning system, opportunity and risk reports are submitted to the Management Board and the Supervisory Board of DB AG three times a year.
 Risk reporting covers the medium-term period (five years).
 Major risks occurring outside of this reporting cycle must be reported immediately.
 Planned acquisitions are subject to additional specific monitoring.

-Following the release of a new version of the IDWPS 340 audit standard (“Audit of the early risk detection system”), there are now additional requirements for DB Group’s risk management.
-Compared to the status quo, existential risks must now be evaluated on the basis of a defined risk-bearing capacity; the previous risk aggregation has also been adjusted.
-All other requirements of IDWPS 340 were already met by the existing risk management system.
+Based on the IDW PS 340 audit standard (“Audit of the early risk detection system”), there are additional requirements for DB Group’s risk management.
+Compared with the status quo, existential risks must now be evaluated on the basis of a defined risk-bearing capacity.

 Our strategic opportunity and risk management efforts are mainly derived from the targets and strategies of our business units.
 Direct responsibility for early and regular identification, analysis and management of strategic opportunities and risks lies primarily with operational management personnel.
 These activities are an integral element of the Group-wide planning and controlling systems.
+Alongside the mid-term planning, a longer-term perspective is also outlined.
+In principle, the planning process here is also based on assumptions and measures that represent a continuation of the five-year planning, with a higher level of aggregation used in the planning given the increasing time horizon.
+In contrast, major developments, such as the trend towards sustainable mobility and the shift towards rail, are particularly relevant.
 We focus on detailed analyses of our markets and competitors, market scenarios, relevant cost drivers and critical factors for success, including those within our political and regulatory environment.
-Concrete opportunities are identified and analyzed from these activities.

 DB Group’s business environment is in a state of constant change.
 We use DB.Trend.Radar to monitor the most important external developments for DB Group so that we can take advantage of opportunities and react to risks in good time.
 The focus is on the issue of how changes in society, politics, technology and the economy affect our markets.
 The individual topics are all highly interconnected and of great importance for the future of DB Group.
 DB.Trend.Radar helps DB Group to focus its business operations on the future and actively make use of opportunities.

 In conjunction with Group financing, with its strict focus on the operating business, Group Treasury is responsible for limiting and monitoring the resulting credit, market price and liquidity risks.
 The centralized handling of relevant transactions (money market, securities, foreign exchange and derivative transactions) means that potential risks can be managed and limited centrally.
-Group Treasury is organized in line with the Minimum Requirements for Risk Management for Banks (Mindestanforderungen an das Risikomanagement; MaRisk), which means that it complies with the resulting criteria of the Act on Supervision and Transparency in the Corporate Sector (Gesetz zur Kontrolle und Transparenz im Unternehmensbereich; KonTraG).
+The Group Treasury is organized in line with the Minimum Requirements for Risk Management for Banks (Mindestanforderungen an das Risikomanagement; MaRisk), which means that it complies with the resulting criteria of the Corporate Control and Transparency Act (Gesetz zur Kontrolle und Transparenz im Unternehmensbereich; KonTraG).